Pimmz/Project-4/README.md

 - [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used for an enhanced responsive layout.
 - [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used for an enhanced responsive layout.
 - [JavaScript](https://www.javascript.com) used for user interaction on the site.
-- [Python](https://www.python.org) used as the back-end programming language.
+- [Python](https://www.python.org) is used as the back-end programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [codeanywhere](https://app.codeanywhere.com/) used as a cloud-based IDE for development.
-- [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
+- [Bootstrap](https://getbootstrap.com) is used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [Django](https://www.djangoproject.com) used as the Python framework for the site.
 - [Django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html): authentication library used to create the user accounts
 - [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
-- [Cloudinary](https://cloudinary.com) used for online static file storage.
+- [Cloudinary](https://cloudinary.com) is used for online static file storage.
 - [AWS S3](https://aws.amazon.com/s3) used for online static file storage.
 - [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
-- [Font Awesome](https://fontawesome.com/) - Used for icons in information bar.
+- [Font Awesome](https://fontawesome.com/) - Used for icons in the information bar.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
 - [PEP8 Online](http://pep8online.com/) - used to validate all the Python code